 Cornell’s Commitment to a Sustainable Campus

-Cornell University is a committed steward of the Earth and its people.
+In addition, Cornell University is a committed steward of the Earth and its people.
 From innovation to public engagement, Cornellians are balancing today’s economic, environmental, and social issues with related needs of the future.
 Explore our ten focus areas to learn how Cornell’s students, staff and faculty are cultivating collaboration, and acting as a premier hub for sustainability in operations, research, education, and engagement.

 Progress in the arena of campus sustainability requires participation and innovation from every corner of campus.
 From the links below you can learn about the diverse efforts of student organizations, staff green teams, and the Cornell Assemblies’ three sustainability committees.
 In particular, the Presidents Sustainable Campus Committee and the Campus Sustainability Office, along with the 10 President’s Sustainable Campus Committee Focus Teams, play important roles in the coordination and support of these efforts.

 - President’s Sustainable Campus Committee Focus Teams

 Cornell’s mission, role, and very identity are linked to leadership in education and research, developing technologies that will impact the world and providing students with knowledge they will carry into their adult lives as tomorrow’s leaders.
 Cornell must be prepared for life on a “small” planet, including: allocating diminishing resources while maintaining social stability; promoting innovation that will lead to productive careers and job growth; and promoting behavior that supports sustainability at individual, as well as societal, levels.